yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/your-apis/oauth-2-0.md

 ### Option 1 - use standard auth tokens

 The first is to integrate a standard OAuth 2.0 flow into your application using one of the many OAuth libraries that exist for popular frameworks and languages.
-And then when your API issues a token, use the Tyk REST API to create a key session for your own generated key.
+And then when your API issues a token, use the Tyk Gateway REST API to create a key session for your own generated key.

 Set up your API to use Auth Token as the Authentication Mode and set the Authorisation header to be `Authorization`, Tyk will now treat the `auth_token` as any other, respecting it's expiry date and any access control mechanisms that may be in place.
 It may be the case that you will need to put the OAuth `/access` and `/authorize` endpoints into the `ignored_paths` list of your API version to ensure that those requests reach your API.